Spu7Nix/SPWN-language/README.md

     Generates documentation for a SPWN library, in the form of a markdown file

     version, -v, --version
-    Gets the version of spwn you are using
+    Gets the version of spwn

 ###### Flags:
     --console-output, -c